 DANS, an institute of KNAW and NWO, provides access to all content of Dutch university repositories, KNAW, NWO, and a number of research institutes; through the national portal NARCIS.
 NARCIS provides access to (open access) publications, datasets of a number of data archives; and to descriptions of research projects, institutes and researchers.
 NARCIS has been developed by DANS, in close cooperation with the universities and other scholarly institutions.
 NARCIS is the Dutch source for scholarly output in OpenAIRE.

 The Dutch Universities of Applied Sciences also encourage open access publishing.
 The HBO Kennisbank gives access to open access publications, including Bachelor’s and Master’s theses.
 The publications of the UAS professors and other researchers can also be found in NARCIS.

 The national Open Access website, www.openaccess.nl, provides information on open access publishing for various stakeholders.

-NARCIS is the gateway that provides access to over 252,000 of scholarly datasets (March 2020) from researchers at Dutch universities and research institutes.
+NARCIS is the gateway that provides access to 350,000 of scholarly datasets (January 2022) from researchers at Dutch universities and research institutes.
+NARCIS harvests 25 Dutch data repositories.
 DANS with the data archive EASY and 4TU.ResearchData provides durable storage and access to research data.
 These data sets are also made public by NARCIS.